Updated September 2019

 The usual route for an employer to take will be to initially attempt to obtain contractual undertakings or alternatively undertakings to the court.
 If that fails the employer may take steps to obtain an interim injunction.

-The court will in turn consider, all of the principles set out in this briefing note and the principles applicable to the grant of injunctions generally although it should be noted that ultimately the court has discretion whether or not to grant an injunction and may refuse an injunction even if the covenant is reasonable.
+The court will consider all of the principles set out in this note and the principles applicable to the grant of an injunction generally but ultimately the court has a discretion whether or not to grant an injunction and may refuse an injunction even if the covenant is reasonable.

 Some of the factors which will affect the exercise of the court’s discretion include: